bbauska/W3Cx-5of5/README.md

 Hi!

 This time, we look at the Array predefined JavaScript object.
-When you create an array, using the brackets notation, it\'s equivalent to using the "new" keyword with the name of the predefined class (or object) named, from JavaScript, "Array", with a big "A".
+When you create an array, using the brackets notation, it&apos;s equivalent to using the "new" keyword with the name of the predefined class (or object) named, from JavaScript, "Array", with a big "A".